-The new entry level Seven is mechanically simple, with a live rear axle and little in the way of fanciful creature comforts – even a 12v charging socket is an optional extra.
+The new entry-level Seven is mechanically simple, with a live rear axle and little in the way of fanciful creature comforts – even a 12v charging socket is an optional extra.
 Steel wheels are standard and the engine is more frequently seen in small Japanese town cars.
-Caterham has, however, tuned it up a little, raising power from 63 to 79bhp while reducing emissions and improving fuel economy.
+However, Caterham has tuned it up a little, raising power from 63 to 79bhp while reducing emissions and improving fuel economy.

 Those who wish to increase the usability of their Seven 160 can specify such embellishments as carpets and a heater, along with leather seats and a tonneau cover.
 The Caterham Seven 160 is available to order now, but production won’t begin until January 2014, with deliveries due in Spring.

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.